-Before creating the moss pole, the first step is to pre-soak the sphagnum moss, which will encourage your plant's aerial roots to reach towards the pole as it grows.
+Before creating the moss pole, the first step is to pre-soak the sphagnum moss, which will encourage your plant's aerial roots to reach toward the pole as it grows.

-Wearing your rubber gloves, submerge all of the sphagnum moss that you will be using into the large bowl of water and allow it to soak for 15-20 minutes.
-The sphagnum moss will expand as it absorbs the water, so you may need to add more water to the bowl if the moss absorbs it all before the 15-20 minutes are up.
+Wearing your rubber gloves, submerge all of the sphagnum moss that you will be using into the large bowl of water and allow it to soak for 15 to 20 minutes.
+The sphagnum moss will expand as it absorbs the water, so you may need to add more water to the bowl if the moss absorbs it all before the 15 to 20 minutes are up.

 Attach the Moss to the Support Pole

 Once the sphagnum moss has been pre-soaked, it is time to attach it to the pole, wooden dowel, or PVC pipe that will be used as the main support for the moss pole.
 This can get a bit messy, so don't be afraid to do this step outdoors!